gavingleinig/semantic-transformation-adv-attack/README.md

 ### Methodology

-This repository uses the optimization loop and generative capabilities of the original codebase to implement a new loss function.
+This repository uses the optimization loop and generative capabilities of the original codebase (DiffAttack) to implement a new transformational trigger by a custom loss function.

 ---